-Dato' Amos Siew Boon Yeong Dato Goh Leng Chua Edwin Fua Chye Jin No. of meetings attended No. of meetings attended No. of meetings attended 6/6 6/6 6/8
+Dato' Amos Siew Boon Yeong Dato Goh

+No. of meetings attended No. of me

+6/6

 Certain members of senior management attended the meetings by invitation of the Committee.
 The external auditors were also present at certain meetings to report to the Committee on their audit plan, their audit report, any major audit findings and any other specific issues.
 The Committee also met twice during the financial year with the external auditors without the management present.